A Guess Isn’t Good Enough for a Jury

 If you suspect your client has PTSD

 Call Dr. Adhia to discuss if a closer look is necessary for proper diagnosis.
 Other conditions can appear that mimic PTSD, and PTSD contains elements of other conditions.
 Misdiagnosis is a danger.
+As a damages expert, Dr. Adhia can testify to diagnosis, prognosis and treatment of PTSD.

 PTSD is diagnosed by a Psychiatrist.
 PTSD does not appear randomly.
 PTSD may derive from an injury or event so severe that it ends up in Court.
 If the catchall of “emotional distress” proves to be PTSD, a Forensic Psychiatrist is the right Expert to make that call.
+The diagnosis of PTSD is not required to proceed with your case.
+Events can cause other psychiatric disorders that are confused with PTSD including Adjustment Disorder and other trauma-related disorders like Generalized Anxiety and Depression.

 DISABLING PSYCHIATRIC TRAUMA AND COLLATERAL FAMILY DAMAGE